Avvai Shanmugi: Casting

-Sivaji Ganesan was Haasan's initial choice for the role of Vishwanatha Iyer, but he was unable to commit due to his ill health; the role went to Gemini Ganesan (no relation).
+Sivaji Ganesan was Ravikumar's initial choice for the role of Vishwanathan Iyer, which ultimately went to Gemini Ganesan (no relation).
 A debutant Sri Durga was initially chosen to play the character Rathna, but was ultimately replaced by Heera.
 Haasan's daughter Akshara was considered for playing the lead pair's daughter, but declined; the role went to Ann, her feature film debut.
 Stunt master Kanal Kannan appeared in a small role of a street rogue.
 Maadhu Balaji was offered to act in the film, but declined.
+Ramesh Aravind made a cameo appearance in a song which he did only for Haasan.

-Design
+Filming and design

+The song "Kadhali Kadhali" was shot in South Africa.
 The make-up artist Michael Westmore provided advice for the film alongside K. M. Sarathkumar.
 An initial photoshoot had Haasan dressed as a middle-aged woman, but it was later decided that he portray elderly woman.
 The padding and foundation used gave Haasan an allergic reaction beneath his eyes.
 The make-up took five hours to put on and lasts for only five more hours.
 Haasan wore a nine-yard saree in the film for the female character, with Sarika contributing to the costume designing.
+The dubbing for Meena was given by actress Uma Bharani.

 Soundtrack

-The music of the film was composed by Deva and the lyrics were written by Vaali.
+The music was composed by Deva and the lyrics were written by Vaali.
 The song "Rukku Rukku" is based on the Carnatic raga Sahana.
 The song "Velai Velai" is inspired from "Workaholic" by 2 Unlimited.
 The song "Kadhala Kadhala" was reused as "Gham Hai Kyon" in the Hindi film Hamara Dil Aapke Paas Hai (2000), with change of instrumentation.
+"Velai Velai" was reused as "Super Darshini" in the Kannada film Baithare Baithare.